 Specific responsibilities of the Senior Project Manager will some or all of the following:

 This is a full-time position for a candidate with a PhD in environmental chemistry or environmental science and a minimum of three years of experience managing projects, or a Master’s degree in environmental chemistry or science or management and six years of relevant experience.

 Work at the Institute is interdisciplinary and highly collaborative.
 The position will interact with and collaborate across SFEI programs and requires an enthusiastic team-oriented individual.
 Typical duties will include:

 Our Mission is to provide scientific support and tools for decision-making and communication through collaborative efforts that promote healthy aquatic ecosystems.

 SFEI offers an enjoyable workplace, has excellent employee retention, and provides the candidate the opportunity to play a key role in the Institute’s mission to use scientific understanding to protect and enhance the San Francisco Bay environment.

 The Institute offers a generous benefit package (http://sfei.org/jobs/#benefits).

-To apply, send your cover letter and resume to email@example.com.
+Contact: Please send a cover letter and resume to email@example.com or US mail (SFEI, 4911 Central Avenue, Richmond, CA, 94804).
 No phone calls please.
-SFEI is an equal opportunity employer.
-For more information on our mission, values, programs, and staff, visit the San Francisco Estuary Institute web site www.sfei.org.
+For more information on this job posting, please visit the San Francisco Estuary Institute web site (www.sfei.org).